DanielLarsenNZ/examples/README.md

 # Examples

-Quick examples for Azure and .NET
+Quick examples for Azure, PowerShell and .NET.